We absolutely love Mexico’s picture-perfect pristine beaches, sunny skies, tequila-clear waters and… well, you get the picture.

 Water temperatures average 78 F (25 C) in winter – comfortable for diving if wearing a wetsuit.
 (We always wear a wetsuit diving, no matter where we go.)

 May to September are the months with the warmest waters for diving.

 In Cancun, don’t miss the fascinating 500+ life-size sculptures at the Underwater Museum of Art (MUSA), which can only be reached by boat.

 Planted on the sea bed, the underwater art installation acts as an artificial reef to attract coral formation and sea life.
-Here’s a top-rated snorkeling tour of MUSA.
+Here’s a great snorkeling tour of the underwater museum.